Sisyphus67/knobas/README.md

-# knobas
+# KnoBAS
-knowledge base in html and markdown; preliminary efforts at a fractal filing system
+This is an attempt to create a text based knowledge repo, based on HTML and MD